 Patrick Bateman and all of his Yuppie friends in American Psycho are absolutely horrid to the waiters at the various expensive restaurants they go to, which just highlights how evil they are.

 In the biopic Gandhi, as part of his philosophy regarding good will towards others, the titular pacifist helps his servant carry the tea set.

 In The Princess and the Frog, the first sign that "Big Daddy" LeBouf is an Uncle Pennybags is the way he treats Tiana's mother (a black seamstress who works for him) with genuine respect.
-He and Charlotte are also very friendly and respectful to Tiana, who is their waitress in one scene.
+He encourages the lifelong friendship between Tiana and his daughter Charlotte, and he and Charlotte are shown being very friendly and respectful to restaurant servers and other service personnel (including Tiana, who is a waitress).

 In Casino Royale, a Jerkass rudely tells Bond to park the car, mistaking him for a valet.
 Playing along, Bond lines it up perfectly, rams it into the guardrail, then smirks at the ensuing scene.